 Purpose for writing Holy Ground

 “Irritation,” “contention,” “fear,” “exasperation.”
-These are a few of the words that former Catholics who are now Evangelical Protestants use to describe their relationships with Catholic family and friends.
+These are a few of the words that former Catholics who are now evangelical Protestants use to describe religious conversation among Catholic family and friends.
 Reasons for this tension are numerous.
 Holy Ground explores these reasons and provides tools for Christ-honoring engagement.

 Message of Holy Ground